How We Actually Use AI on Real Customer Work

 Case One: Eight Months of Accounting Drift, One Session

-A customer’s stock general-ledger accounts and their stock ledger had not matched since go-live, eight months prior.
-Every month the accountants had been quietly posting manual journal entries to paper over the gap.
-That workaround had compounded the problem rather than fixing it.
+A customer’s stock accounts and their stock ledger (the underlying record of every stock movement) had not agreed since the system went live, eight months earlier.
+Every month the accountants had been quietly posting manual corrections to paper over the gap.
+Each workaround compounded the underlying problem rather than fixing it.
 By the time we looked at it, the situation was:

-- A four-digit discrepancy between the Ingredients, Packaging, and Finished Goods GL accounts and what the stock ledger said they should be.
+- A four-figure discrepancy between the Ingredients, Packaging, and Finished Goods stock accounts and what the underlying stock ledger said they should be.

-- Dozens of manual journal entries, some correcting, some making things worse.
+- Dozens of manual journal entries, some correcting, some making it worse.

-- A persistent “phantom” balance against a dummy customer that no one could explain.
+- A persistent “phantom” balance against a dummy customer that nobody could explain.

-- Three cancelled stock entries whose stock ledger had been reversed but whose GL entries had never been.
+- Three cancelled stock entries whose stock movements had been reversed, but whose accounting entries never had.

-- A failed item valuation repost that had been stuck for months.
+- A failed item-valuation recalculation that had been stuck for months.

-A year of anyone’s life could have disappeared into that investigation.
+A year of someone’s life could have disappeared into that investigation.
 The reason it did not is the workflow.

 Step 1: Take a Backup, Restore Locally

-We never let AI touch production.
-The first step of any investigation like this is to take a recent customer backup (in this case, taken the evening before) and restore it to a local sandbox.
-That sandbox has the full customer data, the full customer schema, and none of the customer’s running integrations.
+We never let AI touch a live customer system.
+The first step of any investigation like this is to take a recent backup (in this case, taken the evening before) and restore it to a sandbox on our local machine.
+That sandbox has all of the customer’s data, the full shape of their setup, and none of their running integrations.
 We can ask anything, run anything, try anything, and the customer never sees.

 The backup being from the previous day matters.
-For forensic work we need every transaction the customer has made up to the point of investigation.
-A week-old backup would have missed the two JEs the accountant posted yesterday, which might have been exactly the ones creating the phantom balance.
+For forensic work we need every transaction the customer has made up to the moment of investigation.
+A week-old backup would have missed the two journal entries the accountant posted yesterday, which might have been exactly the ones creating the phantom balance.

-With the sandbox ready, the session pattern is:
+With the sandbox ready, the working pattern is simple:

-- AI queries the sandbox (via a safe, read-only database connection) and returns the data.
+- The AI runs a safe, read-only query against the sandbox and returns the result.

 - The engineer reads the result, forms the next hypothesis, and asks the next question.

-The first question was: “Show me every GL entry against the Ingredients account that has no corresponding Stock Ledger Entry, ordered by date.”
-AI wrote the query, ran it, and surfaced 14 orphaned GL entries from cancelled stock entries in October.
+The first question was: “Show me every accounting entry against the Ingredients account that has no matching stock movement, ordered by date.”
+The AI returned 14 orphaned entries from cancelled stock transactions back in October.
 That lead was too clean to be the whole story.

-Next: “Of those orphaned GL entries, what is the total debit/credit impact on each stock account?” $1,471 overstating Ingredients, $536 understating Finished Goods.
+Next: “What is the total impact of those orphaned entries on each stock account?” $1,471 overstating Ingredients, $536 understating Finished Goods.
 Numbers that matched one of the gaps exactly.

-Then: “Now show me every manual JE posted to a stock GL account.”
-That surfaced JNL-00767-1, a JE posting $1,320 directly to Ingredients with no stock adjustment.
-Orphan.
-That explained a chunk of what was left.
+Then: “Show me every manual journal entry posted directly to a stock account.”
+That surfaced journal entry JNL-00767-1, posting $1,320 directly to Ingredients with no matching stock adjustment.
+Another orphan, which explained more of what was left.

-Pattern kept going.
-Three packaging items had Bin vs SLE drift of $1,128.63 that turned out to be stock-value recalculation issues.
-A $0.10 rounding drift on one Finished Goods item needed a targeted repost of 14,969 stock ledger entries.
-And, in the opening balance import from the previous accounting system, a “Reverse Opening Balances” journal entry had been debiting an AR temp account every time the opening invoices were imported, even though the invoices themselves already offset it.
-That was the phantom.
-A dummy customer sitting on a $295k AR credit that nobody could find because it was spread across months of imports that looked innocent.
+The pattern kept going.
+Three packaging items had a small disagreement between their current stock level and the history of their movements, totalling $1,128.63.
+That turned out to be a stock-value recalculation issue.
+A ten-cent rounding drift on one Finished Goods item required re-running 14,969 historical stock movements to clean up.
+And, deep in the opening-balance import from the customer’s previous accounting system, a “Reverse Opening Balances” journal entry had been debiting a temporary receivables account every time the opening invoices were imported, even though the invoices themselves already offset it.
+That was the phantom: a dummy customer sitting on a $295,000 receivables credit nobody could find, because it was spread across months of innocent-looking imports.

 Step 3: Simulate Every Fix Before Touching Anything

-For each root cause, the next question was “if I apply this specific correction, what does the stock account look like afterwards?”
-AI built running-balance simulations against the restored backup.
-We got to see the post-fix state for all four stock accounts before a single production change.
+For each underlying cause, the next question was “if I apply this specific correction, what does the stock account look like afterwards?”
+The AI built running-balance simulations against the restored backup.
+We got to see the post-fix state for all four stock accounts before a single live change.

-Only after every simulation showed zero drift did anything get applied to production.
-The human applied it, manually, with a documented rollback.
+Only after every simulation showed zero drift did anything get applied to the live system.
+The human applied it, manually, with a documented way to undo if anything looked wrong.

 Outcome